-Jake Guell, CPDT studied human psychology at the University of Wisconsin Milwaukee, a graduate of Animal Behavior College, a Registered AKC Canine Good Citizen Evaluator, a member of the Association of Professional Dog Trainers and certified through the Certification Council of Professional Dog Trainers (CPDT).
-He has ten years of dedicated canine training experience including therapy dog training, service dog training, canine sport training, clicker training, advanced obedience training, trick training and behavior modification.
-He has trained high profile service dogs including one sponsored/endorsed by actor Charlie Sheen.
-His extracurricular activities include visiting hospitals with his therapy dog Onyx, competing with Onyx in Dockdogs, boating, golfing and going to sporting events.
+Jake Guell, CPDT studied clinical psychology at the University of Wisconsin Milwaukee, a graduate of Animal Behavior College, a Registered AKC Canine Good Citizen Evaluator, a member of the Association of Professional Dog Trainers and Board Certified through the Certification Council of Professional Dog Trainers (CPDT).
+He has twelve years of dedicated canine training experience including therapy dog training, service dog training, canine sport training, clicker training, advanced obedience training, trick training and behavior modification.
+His extracurricular activities include visiting hospitals with his therapy dog Onyx, competing with Onyx in Dockdogs, boating, four wheeling, golfing and going to sporting events.
 Jake enjoys spending time with his wife Amanda and daughter during his free time.

 Hailey joined Tails for Life in August of 2016 as a daycare coordinator.
 However, she quickly became interested in training service dogs herself after observing the positive effects they create in their owners' lives.
 She is a graduate of Animal Behavior College and is board certified through the Certification Council of Professional Dog Trainers.